Sir Frank Williams’ extraordinary career as an F1 Team Principal

 Success and heartache

 Between 1979 and 1997, Williams won seven drivers’ championships and nine constructors’ titles and secured a total of 113 wins.
 It was a level of sustained dominance rarely seen in sport, let alone Formula 1, and culminated in the Queen knighting Frank in 1999.
 He’s also one of the few non-Frenchmen to have been made a Chevalier of France’s Legion d’honneur, following the team’s partnership with Renault for engines.

 All this success came on the back of Frank’s accident, which could have destabilised the project.
 Instead, it galvanised the team, with his wife Ginny playing a key role in keeping everything going, ready for when Frank was able to make decisions again.
 But during that rich period, there was more heartache for Frank.

 Having long dreamed of having Ayrton Senna pilot one of his cars, it became reality for the 1994 season.
 But in only the third race, Senna lost his life when he crashed during the San Marino Grand Prix.
-“I know much Dad adored Ayrton,” says Claire.
-“He had wanted for many years to get him to drive for Williams and then the unthinkable happened a few months later.
-For Dad, that was heart-breaking.
-When you compare it to what happened to Dad in his accident, he wouldn’t see it as comparable – he’s alive.”
+“I know how much Dad adored Ayrton,” says Claire.
+“He had wanted for many years to get him to drive for Williams, and then the unthinkable happened a few months later.
+For Dad, that was heartbreaking.”

 Did you know?
 Between 1992 and 1997, Williams won five out of six constructors' titles, finishing second in the other year.
 In total, they won 113 races in their first 18 years.
 In the following 22 campaigns, they have scored only 11 further victories.